 Even though you may have a busy life as a STEM college student make sure you have fun.
 Go to social events, join groups or play sports.
 College is not only about getting your education, but it is also about having fun.
 When you graduate college you want to look back and say you were able to earn your degree and enjoy your college experience.

-There will be people who believe that women or minorities in STEM cannot be successful.
-Don’t let their negativity get in your way of moving forward in your STEM career.
+Don’t let other people’s negativity get in your way of moving forward in your STEM career.
 Find a group of people who get you and can help you through your tough times.

 To learn more check out part I of my advice to my younger STEM self.